3874 entries. Last updated May 25, 2013.

-The Oldest Extant Book Illustrations of Plants (Circa 400 CE)
+The Johnson Papyrus, the Oldest Extant Book Illustrations of Plants

-The Johnson Papyrus, a fragment of an early fifth century herbal.
-(View Larger)
+Johnson Papyrus, fragment of an illustrated herbal.
+Wellcome L0015764

 The Johnson Papyrus (London, Wellcome Library, MS 5753) is a fragment of an early 5th century Greek codex written in Egypt, containing the oldest extant book illustrations of plants.
 It was discovered by J. da M. Johnson, in 1904 while he was working in Antinoë (Antinopolis), Egypt.
 Johnson later became Printer to the University of Oxford.